 Mount Holyoke encourages, but does not require, students to make themselves known to the College should they desire to have a service animal accompany them in academic classes, activities or services on campus.
 If a student plans to have their service animal live with them in residence, they are asked to provide notice to the College.
-Students should provide notice to the College by contacting AccessAbility Services, by email atl AccessAbility-Services@mtholyoke.edu, or by telephone at 413-538-2634.
+Students should provide notice to the College by contacting the Office of Residential Life at res-life@mtholyoke.edu or at 413-538-2088.